Generic name: meningococcal conjugate vaccine [ me-NIN-je-KOK-al-KON-je-gate-vax-EEN ]

 severe weakness or unusual feeling in your arms and legs (may occur 2 to 4 weeks after you receive the vaccine);

 redness, pain, swelling, or a hard lump where the shot was given;

 joint or muscle pain;

 (in babies) fussiness, irritability.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1 800 822 7967.

 What other drugs will affect Menactra?

-Before receiving Menactra, tell your doctor about all other vaccines you have recently received, especially:
+Tell your doctor about all other vaccines you recently received, especially:

 a diphtheria, tetanus, and pertussis vaccine (such as Daptacel); or